FrancescoBoi/udacity-self-driving-cars-P4-Behavioural-Cloning/README.md

 ### Additional information
 - Images are loaded in BGR colorspace using cv2 while drive.py load images in RGB to predict the steering angles.
+- If the laptop is slowed down, the simulaor and the `drive.py` do not work well.
+It is better to reboot the computer or turn it off and wait for a while if it is getting overheated.